craydent/jest-testrail/README.md

 # Jest TestRail
 **by Clark Inada**

-This module is an extention for Jest and provides a transformer and reporter producing a JSON or xUnit XML file based on attributes defined in comments.
+This module is an extention for Jest and provides a transformer and reporter producing a JSON or custom file like an xUnit XML file (when using templates) based on attributes defined in comments.
+#### Example test file with annotations
 ```
     // [StoryID('storyID1', 'storyID2')]
+    // [CustomAnnotation('value')]
     describe('test group', () => {
         // [StoryID('storyID3')]
         // [StoryID('storyID4')]